Flow-Based-Cartograms/go_cart/README.md

 **Note:** Any images generated using this software should be referenced to:

-M. Gastner, V. Seguy and P. More, "Fast flow-based algorithm for creating density-equalizing map projections", *Proceedings of the National Academy of Sciences USA*, p.
-201712674, 2018.
+Gastner, M., Seguy, V., & More, P. (2018).
+Fast flow-based algorithm for creating density-equalizing map projections. *Proceedings Of The National Academy Of Sciences USA*, p.201712674.

 **BibTeX Entry:**